The Brilliant Book

-The Brilliant Book is a British television show for children.
+The Brilliant Book is a British television series for children.

 It follows Benjamin, a nine-year-old boy, who has autism, and charts his and his friends' adventures.
 The show comes in 30-minute episodes, each of which are "loosely based on a letter of the alphabet".
 It has animated segments and film clips of Benjamin and his friends; each day Benjamin adds an adventure to his "brilliant book".

 The show is created by Rhonda Merrick, a US native who lives in Britain; she also does the animations.
 The "Benjamin" of the show is her own son Benjamin.